vbocan/qrng-data-diode/docs/SOFTWAREX_MANUSCRIPT.md

 QRNG-DD introduces a software-based data diode architecture that enables secure quantum entropy distribution without the cost and deployment overhead of hardware data diodes.
 It implements a split design in which an Entropy Collector on the internal network fetches quantum data from the QRNG, signs and encapsulates it, and pushes it to an Entropy Gateway on the external network that serves API clients.
 A critical constraint of this design is that the Gateway never initiates reverse connections to the internal network, emulating hardware data diode properties through software architecture [3].

 This architecture provides cost-effective security for academic research and moderate-security deployments compared to hardware data diodes, while retaining flexibility through configuration of operational parameters and offering comprehensive audit capabilities via structured logging and Prometheus metrics.
 Because QRNG-DD is implemented in Rust, it benefits from compile-time memory safety guarantees that prevent common vulnerability classes such as buffer overflows and data races [6].
-In benchmarking, zero-copy buffers, efficient reader–writer locks, and asynchronous I/O yield gateway internal processing times under 100 μs (P50), with end-to-end latency on local networks under 4 ms median and 99th percentile below 10 ms. Sustained throughput is primarily limited by the QRNG appliance's entropy generation rate rather than software processing.
+The implementation uses zero-copy buffers, efficient reader–writer locks, and asynchronous I/O to achieve high performance; detailed benchmarks are presented in Section 4.

 The Model Context Protocol integration exposes quantum randomness through standardized tool interfaces that eliminate custom HTTP client development and reduce integration from hours to zero-configuration deployment [7].
 Built-in Monte Carlo π estimation provides immediate quality validation achieving sub-0.0002% error rates, while multi-source aggregation using XOR or HKDF mixing addresses vendor dependence and backdoor concerns through information-theoretic security guarantees [8].